milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/topics/thirdparties/index.html.md

 Content providers
 Other partners

-Verizon Media aims to deliver the most engaging user experience to meet the needs of our users.
+Yahoo aims to deliver the most engaging user experience to meet the needs of our users.
 Please check back regularly for any updates to third party policies.

 Analytics partners

-Verizon Media works with companies that provide services to us to determine whether users who saw or clicked on an ad or content later bought the item displayed in the ad (or took some other action the advertiser wanted them to take).
+Yahoo works with companies that provide services to us to determine whether users who saw or clicked on an ad or content later bought the item displayed in the ad (or took some other action the advertiser wanted them to take).
 To do this, these companies may collect information about the content or ads users view, how long they spend on different pages, how they arrived on a particular page (e.g., through a search query, link from another page, or a bookmark), and how they respond to the ads we show them.
-Verizon Media also may share portions of our log file data, including IP address, with these partners for analytics purposes.
-In the event your IP address is shared, this information may be used to estimate general location and other technographics such as connection speed, whether you have visited an Verizon Media Service in a shared location, and type of the device used to visit Verizon Media Services.
-These partners provide information about our advertising and what you see using Verizon Media Services to provide auditing, research and reporting for us and our advertisers.
+Yahoo also may share portions of our log file data, including IP address, with these partners for analytics purposes.
+In the event your IP address is shared, this information may be used to estimate general location and other technographics such as connection speed, whether you have visited an Yahoo Service in a shared location, and type of the device used to visit Yahoo Services.
+These partners provide information about our advertising and what you see using Yahoo Services to provide auditing, research and reporting for us and our advertisers.

 The analytics providers with whom we work include, but are not limited to, the companies listed below.
 Some of these companies provide users choices about how they collect and use information.
 For more information, please review their privacy policies.